AlexMachin1997/TheOpenMovieDB-React-Example/README.md

 - Discover the latest Movies and TV Shows via an interactive sidebar.
 Users will be able to filter by rating, release date, genre, score, keywords and where to watch, this won't be avaliable for Celebrities.

-- View content offline (Apollo InMemoryCache will store content in the cache once the user has visisted it before.
+- View content offline (Apollo InMemoryCache will store content in the cache once the user has visited it before.
 Later on the cache will be persisted, but for now it will be on a per session basis)

 - Switch between dark and light theme (Will be stored in Apollo cache, no custom React Provider//Context will be used)